 The Columbia River near the proposed project provides habitat for at least 52 fish species, including those with resident, adfluvial, and anadromous life histories.
-In addition to providing habitat for all life stages of resident species, the river provides migratory habitat for ESA-listed populations of white sturgeon; bull trout; steelhead; Chinook, coho, chum, and sockeye salmon; river and Pacific lamprey; and American shad.
+In addition to providing habitat for all life stages of resident species, the river provides migratory habitat for ESA-listed populations of white sturgeon; bull trout; steelhead; Chinook, coho, chum, and sockeye salmon; and non-listed river and Pacific lamprey and American shad.
 Effects on the ESA-listed species are discussed below in section 3.3.5.2, Threatened and Endangered Species, Aquatic Resources.

-NMFS recommends, pursuant to FPA section 10(j), that FFP not withdraw water from the Columbia River for initial fill at any time from March 15 to October 15 and for periodic make-up water at any time from March 1 to November 1 to ensure sufficient Columbia River flows for out-migrating juvenile salmonids.
+In its revised 10(i) recommendations, NMFS and Interior recommend that FFP not withdraw water from the Columbia River for initial fill or annual refill at any time from April 1 through August 31 to ensure sufficient Columbia River flows for outmigrating juvenile salmonids and to reduce the likelihood of entrainment into the intake pool during peak migration periods.
 NMFS states that the volume of flow in the Columbia River is strongly correlated with migration speed, ocean entry, and the survival of outmigrating juvenile salmonids.
-NMFS adds that Columbia River flows have been greatly diminished by a host of human activities (e.g., irrigation and municipal water use; Naik and Jay, 2011) and the proposed water used to support this project would exacerbate the reductions to river flow.
-NMFS reasons that FFP can avoid filling the reservoirs during the above periods because FFP's proposal already shows some flexibility in filling the reservoirs.
+NMFS adds that Columbia River flows have been greatly diminished by a host of human activities (e.g., irrigation and municipal water use) (Naik and Jay, 2011) and the proposed water used to support this project would exacerbate the reductions to river flow.
+NMFS is concerned that further reductions in spring/summer Columbia River flows could increase the time and energy it would take for juvenile salmonids to migrate downriver to ocean habitat, which increases their exposure to native and non-native predators and reduces survival rates.
+NMFS also reasons that FFP would have a seven-month window (i.e., September 1 through March 31) to fill the reservoirs over two calendar years which is something FFP will likely need to do anyway given the constraints of the consumptive water right that FFP would be operating under.
+Thus, NMFS contends that its recommended timing restriction would not cause delays in filling the reservoirs as staff suggested in the draft EIS.